St Andrews Road railway station

 St Andrews Road railway station is located near to St Andrew's Road and serves a large industrial area near to Avonmouth, Bristol, England.
 The station and all trains serving it are operated by Great Western Railway.

 This station is 10 mi north-west from Bristol Temple Meads on the Severn Beach Line.
+Its three letter station code is SAR.
 All trains serving it are operated by and the station is managed by Great Western Railway.
-DB Cargo UK also operate coal trains to the Aberthaw power stations in Wales on an 'as required' basis and formerly to the now closed Didcot A Power Station from the adjacent bulk freight terminal.
+DB Cargo UK used to operate coal trains to the Aberthaw power stations in Wales on an 'as required' basis before it closed down in March 2020, and formerly to the now closed Didcot A Power Station from the adjacent bulk freight terminal.

 For many years, it has been the least used railway station in Bristol.

 History

 The station was opened in March 1917 for workmen, but closed on 13 November 1922.
 It reopened on 30 June 1924 as a public station.

 For many years the station had an infrequent service in each direction, but this was increased to hourly in the December 2021 timetable change.